 Patients in assisted living facilities can expect a high quality of life.
 These communities offer comfortable, safe, and private living spaces for patients as well as opportunities to socialize and engage with others in the community.

 Assisted living facilities are different from skilled nursing facilities because they do not provide around-the-clock medical care or supervision that some patients might need.
 However, assisted living does generally involve more individualized attention than one would typically find at home alone.
 Team members are always there as a helping hand when needed.

-They also usually don’t have onsite nurses available to help residents 24/7 as you’d typically see in most hospitals (although this varies by facility).
-Rather than being staffed by hospital employees such as nurses and doctors who work shifts lasting 12 hours or longer each day, assisted living communities often employ caregivers who work for multiple days at a time.
+They typically don’t have onsite nurses available to help residents 24/7 as you’d see in most hospitals (although this varies by facility).
+Rather than being staffed by hospital employees (such as nurses and doctors who work shifts lasting 12 hours or longer each day), assisted living communities often employ caregivers who work for multiple days at a time.

 However, assisted living facilities expect patients to be able to take care of themselves at least in some ways, and this can vary from person to person.
 Some assisted living facilities offer more specialized services for patients with specific illnesses such as Alzheimer’s disease or dementia.
 Others provide all types of long-term care for those who need it most.

 Assisted living communities often have a wide range of amenities available to their residents, including laundry service, transportation options (such as buses), and social activities like movie nights or game nights with friends and family members.
 These amenities help make assisted living facilities feel more like home than other types of senior housing options.
 There is always something fun for residents to do and they can make friends with other residents.